ncesnagoya/asp-gr_peach_gcc-mbed/README.md

  - Please read Installation Guide for more details.
 - IDE
  - TrueStudio or Eclipse can be used to perform high functional debugging.
- - Install manuals will be provied here in near future.
+ - Install manuals will be provided here in near future.

 # Documents